 Contact Person for Student Complaints:

-Interim Vice President of Academic and Student Affairs:
+Vice President of Academic Affairs, Student Development and Services:

 Kristen Raney, Office 1415, 651.846.1514